 Glass Siren Studio's water cut aluminium platten with centre spindle.
-This a tool I have engineered in order for me to work on what I class as rotation prints.
-The spindle sits inside a socket which is locked into position underneath the disc and allows me to rotate the substrates I am printing onto.
+This a tool I have engineered in order for me to work on what I class as rotational prints.
+The spindle sits inside a socket which is locked into position underneath the disc and allows me to spin the substrates I am printing onto a full 360 degrees.

 Me.
 The one behind all this.
 Damon Roberts -x- Glass Siren Studio.